 Condition: Shoulder tendon and muscle injuries can occur in any of the four muscle-tendon groups that surround the shoulder.

 Background: Two common types are rotator cuff tears (RCTs) and long head of biceps tendon (LHB) tears.
-Typically, they are due to a trauma, such as a fall.
-However, they can also develop for other reasons, such as aging, which causes tendons to wear down.
+These tears typically occur traumatically, through falls, overhead sports, direct force or penetration.
+However, they can also develop non-traumatically through aging, wear and tear over time, or long-term changes from a previous injury.
 Another type is a pectoralis major (PM) tear.
-This occurs in the tendon that attaches the chest muscle to the upper arm bone and is typically associated with indirect trauma, like excessive weight lifting.
+This occurs in the tendon that attaches the chest muscle to the upper arm bone and is typically associated with indirect trauma, like excessive weightlifting.

-Risk Factors: Athletes or people with jobs that require repeated overhead motion are more at risk, especially for rotator cuff tears.
-Being over 40 is another risk factor.
+Risk Factors: People aged 40 or older are commonly at increased risk.
+Athletes or people with jobs that require repeated overhead motion are more at risk (i.e. pitchers and swimmers), and pre-existing injury also increases risk.

 History and Symptoms: The primary symptoms include pain and weakening in the shoulder.

-Physical Exam: The doctor will examine the area for muscle tone, bruising or deformity, as well as range of motion and strength.
+Physical Exam: The physician will examine the area for muscle tone, bruising or deformity, as well as range of motion and strength.
 They will also check for symmetry, and examine the opposite shoulder as well as the neck, to rule out any neck or spine issues.
+Special physical exam maneuvers specifically directed towards the rotator cuff and biceps tendon will be performed.

 Other Resources for Patients and Families: The National Institutes of Health offers resources on shoulder problems in several languages and can mail print copies to patients and families.